Archonic944/csc223/presentations/expression_parser.md

 Since it would be a pain to explain every single math helper and every single parse loop, this file will give a high level explanation of the parser's logic.

 This is a **broad simplification** of the parser.
 The real thing is about 900 lines of assembly.
-You are free to read through that; it can be found on Brendan's repo.
+You are free to read through that; check the top of the page.

 ## Evaluation Logic